FrederikDG/FrederikDG.github.io/src/data/blog-posts/unity-setup.md

 ---
 title: Unity Setup
 slug: unity-setup-quest3
-publishDate: 08 June 2025
+publishDate: 08 june 2025
 description: Setting up Unity for Meta Quest 3 development
 ---

-# Getting Unity & Meta Quest 3 to Talk
+# Getting Unity & Quest 3 to Talk

-So, after deciding to build this VR experience, the next step was getting Unity to play nice with my Meta Quest 3.
-Sounds straightforward, right?
-Well, not quite.
+getting unity to work with quest 3 should be straightforward. it's not.

-## The Setup Struggle
+## version hell

-I started by trying to connect my PC to Unity and get everything set up.
-That involved tweaking settings on the VR headset, preparing the headset itself, and, of course, setting up Unity.
-But here's where things got a bit messy.
+unity just released unity 6 which changed VR development significantly. plus the oculus-to-meta transition means half the tutorials use packages that don't exist anymore.

-Unity had just released a new version—Unity 6—which changed a lot of things about how to approach VR development.
-On top of that, the transition from Oculus to Meta for the headsets introduced its own set of changes.
-This meant that if I was following one tutorial on YouTube, it might contradict another because of differences in timestamps and workflows.
+decided to stick with unity 2022.3 LTS for stability. newer versions are too risky when you're trying to actually build something instead of just experimenting.

-Eventually, I decided to stick with Unity 2022.3.62f1 (Long Term Support) to keep things stable.
-This version had better support for the tools I needed and was less prone to unexpected changes.
+## XR plugin choice

-## Choosing the Right XR Plugin
+had to pick between OpenXR and Oculus plugins.
+OpenXR is supposedly the future and works across platforms. seemed safer since it's what three.js uses too.

-With Meta's acquisition of Oculus, features and integrations shifted.
-I needed to select a way of compiling the game, and the two main options were OpenXR and Oculus.
-OpenXR was widely regarded as the better option, especially since it's used in other platforms like three.js.
-So, it came to mind quicker.
+started with empty 3D project instead of VR template so i'd understand what's happening rather than accepting magic prefabs.

-But then I had to make sure it still worked with the plugins too!
-For ease of use, I created an empty 3D project file instead of using the VR template to ensure I understood what I was doing.
+## meta's toolkit

-## Leveraging Meta's Tools
+meta released the XR interaction toolkit SDK with basic VR building blocks. after lots of tinkering finally got basic passthrough working. no content yet but camera rig moves when i move my head and i can see stuff in the headset.

-Meta released the Meta XR Interaction Toolkit SDK to help developers set up their VR games.
-It includes basic building blocks to have the bare bones working.
-After a lot of tinkering and adjusting, I finally had the first official passthrough ready.
-There was no content yet, but I saw the camera rig in Unity move when I moved my head, and I saw stuff in the headset.
+## lessons learned

-## Lessons Learned
+VR setup isn't plug-and-play. between version changes, company transitions, and evolving best practices you need to stay adaptable and research thoroughly before diving in.

-Setting up Unity for Meta Quest 3 development isn't as plug-and-play as one might hope.
-Between version changes, shifting company structures, and evolving best practices, it's essential to stay adaptable and do thorough research before diving in.
+but once it works it's pretty satisfying seeing your head movement translate to virtual camera movement.